launchdarkly/hello-python-ai/README.md

 #### LangChain Multi-Provider setup

+This example uses `OpenAI`, `Bedrock`, and `Gemini` LangChain provider packages.
+You can add additional LangChain providers using the `poetry add` command.

-1. Install all dependencies with `poetry install --all-extras`.
+1. Install all dependencies with `poetry install -E langchain` or `poetry install --all-extras`.
 1. Set up API keys for the providers you want to use
 1. On the command line, run `poetry run langchain-example`